 Since it is challenging to accommodate the EW physics in the minimal $G^{\rm M}_{3221}$, we may consider the addition of more scalars or fermions.
-For this purpose, we recall the general expression for the 1-loop beta function \bea \beta_{g_i}=\frac{g^3}{16 \pi^2}b_i, \quad b_i=\left[-\frac{11}{3} C(G_i) +\frac{2}{3} \sum S(R_{F_i}) +\frac{1}{3} \sum S(R_{S_i}) \right], \eea for $F_i$ chiral fermions and $S_i$ real scalars.
-As it is well known, for the SM $SU(3)_C$ factor, we have $C(SU(3)_C)=3$, and $S(R_{F_i})=6$, rendering the famous $b_3=-7$.
+For this purpose, we recall the general expression for the 1-loop beta function of the gauge coupling of the group $\mathcal{G}_n$,

+where $\text{ad}^{(n)}$, $F_i^{(n)}$, and $S_j^{(n)}$ denote the representations of $\mathcal{G}_n$ transforming the gauge bosons, chiral fermions, and real scalars, respectively, and $I$ is the Dynkin index of a representation.
+As is well known, for the SM $SU(3)_C$ factor, we have $I(\text{ad}^{(3)})=3$ and $\sum_i I(F_i^{(3)})=6$, rendering $b_3=-7$.
 We can see that the addition of particles that make $b_3$ less negative, for example, colour triplets, flattens the running of $1/\alpha_3$ and shifts $\MG$ to higher scales and $\MR$ to lower scales.
 But as some of us noted in \cite{Biswas:2022cyh}, the addition of colour triplets is not enough because multiplets of all the other groups are required in order to ensure that the couplings $g_{2L}$ and $g_{2R}$ unify at high scale.
-As an example, in \fig{fig:ex_running} we plot the running of the gauge couplings when a Dark Matter scalar candidate has been added to the running of the model $G_{3221}$ with an additional scalar which is both doublet of $SU(2)_R$ and $SU(2)_L$ (referred to as ``bi-doublet'') and singlet of $SU(3)_C$.
+As an example, in \fig{fig:ex_running} we plot the running of the gauge couplings when a Dark Matter candidate in the form of a self-conjugate fermion with $B-L=0$ which is a doublet of both $SU(2)_R$ and $SU(2)_L$ (referred to as ``bi-doublet'') and a singlet of $SU(3)_C$ has been added to the model $G_{3221}^\text{M}$.
 For this case the GUT scale is located at $2.8\times 10^{15}\GeV$.
 Further examples of adding Dark Matter candidates can be found in \cite{Mambrini:2015vna,Biswas:2022cyh}.
 Note that in our analysis of FOPT, we consider both the maximum scale $\MG = 1.6\times 10^{16}\GeV$ and the scale $\MG=10^{15}\GeV$ because that scale is still compatible with proton decay.
 One further justification for this is that we can add matter at lower energies, that will alter the scale of gauge coupling unification but not the basic characteristics of the potential of \eq{eq:V0tree45}.